 - 1. Clothing is to be appropriately sized and provide appropriate coverage. - 2.
 Pants, shorts, or skirts must be worn at the waistline. - 3.
 Undergarments may not be visible. - 4.
-No holes or rips in pants above the knee. - 5.
+Holes in pants above the knees must not reveal skin or undergarments. - 5.
 Hoods must be removed upon entering any building.
 Hats/beanies must be removed in the chapel. - 6.
 Hair must be kept clean, trimmed, and neatly combed.
 Please note the following: - All hair must be a natural hair color and style. - Do-rags, wave caps, and stockings are permitted in the dormitory only. - 7.
 Sleeveless shirts may only be worn at athletic practice. - 8.
 Shorts must be modest in nature. - 9.
 Clothing with inappropriate writing is not allowed. - 10.
 Houseshoes/slippers are not allowed at school.